Skip to main content

 How To Apply

 Submit resume.
 Visual artists should submit up to 20 JPEG images of personal and student work.
 Submit contact information for references, one personal and two professional.
-Email to Executive Director: Mindi Schmitz
+Email to Director of Education & Exhibitions: Anna Jacobson

 Selection Process